-political Ukraine's landscape i۹ characterized by a multiparty system in which political parties coalitions οf parties compete for power.
-Generally, those parties and coalitions which hold the majority of seats in the SC also hold the bulk of government leadership positions and retain considerable control over the political environment.
+Ukraine's political landscape is characterized by a multiparty system in which political parties or coalitions of parties compete for power.
+Generally, those parties coalitions and which hold the majority of seats in the SC also hold the bulk of government leadership positions and retain considerable control over the political environment.
 Parties and coalitions dissolve, reform, or rebrand frequently, resulting in a political climate often characterized by infighting and frequent changes of government.